-One piece flow is the basis of lean philosophy.
-In short, one piece flow is the opposite of batch production.
+One-piece flow is the basis of lean philosophy.
+In short, one-piece flow is the opposite of batch production.
 In this system, the time when the product is not worked on/processed is minimized.
+It is a crucial element of production planning.
 Read on to find out more.

 One Piece Flow method

-One Piece Flow method, sometimes called continuous flow, is a production method used instead of traditional mass production.
+One-Piece Flow method, sometimes called continuous flow, is used instead of traditional mass production.
 In mass production, materials move through the manufacturing process in batches which can be highly inefficient.
-In one-piece flow, a product is completed before the next one is started.
-The name refers to a maximum number of products between operations, workstations, processes.
-That’s why it’s also called “single piece flow”, as everything is constantly progressing and only one item is in any given queue at a time.
+In a one-piece flow, a product is completed before the next one is started.
+The name refers to the maximum number of products between operations, workstations, processes.
+That’s why it’s also called “single-piece flow”, as everything is constantly progressing and only one item is in any given queue at a time.
 Multiple items can be in the process as a whole, but nothing has to queue up and take up space from the moment it starts until the moment it’s complete.
-Thanks to One Piece Flow you can save time and money, as work is performed faster and any space you use is highly optimized.
-The customer also receives ordered goods much faster than in a batch method.
-This reduces waste (you’re not spending money holding items for future delivery) but requires a huge amount of coordination and consistency to pull off.
+Thanks to One Piece Flow, you can save time and money, as work is performed faster and any space you use is highly optimized.
+The customer also receives ordered goods much quicker than in a batch method.
+This reduces waste (you’re not spending money holding items for future delivery) but requires a tremendous amount of coordination and consistency to pull off.

 One Piece Flow – the beginning

-The beginnings of the One Piece Flow are in 1934, when Kiichiro Toyoda used this method at a foundry and engine production.
-He used a concept of “confirming one, after the other”, which aimed at saving time and eliminating mistakes as they were spotted mid-batch before affecting the entire order.
-Two main advantages of One Piece Flow were noticed: that work is completed faster and the money is saved both due to the time and space you free up.
-That said, these simple benefits have huge knock-on effects.
-The One Piece Flow method can be implemented almost anywhere providing the operations and processes are repetitive.
-Other necessary requirements include:
+The beginnings of the One Piece Flow were in 1934 when Kiichiro Toyoda used this method at a foundry and engine production.
+He used the concept of “confirming one, after the other” to save time and eliminate mistakes as they were spotted mid-batch before affecting the entire order.
+Two main advantages of One Piece Flow were noticed: work is completed faster, and the money is saved due to the time and space you free up.
+That said, these simple benefits have substantial knock-on effects.
+The One Piece Flow method can be implemented almost anywhere, providing the operations and processes are repetitive.
+Other requirements include: